 OA is more common in older adults.
 It is also more common in women.
 Other things that may raise the risk are:

 OA is most common in larger joints that support weight, such as the spine, hips, and knees.
 It is also common in active joints like the hand and feet.
 Common problems are:

-You will be asked about your symptoms and past health.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The doctor can often diagnose OA based on your symptoms.
+This is often enough to make the diagnosis.

 Treatment may change over time.
 Options may include:

-To reduce your chance of OA:
+To lower the risk of OA:

 American College of Rheumatology